Karlox01/Watchsite/README.md

 **Code**:
  Fonts were chosen from Google Fonts, and color selection was inspired by tailwind projects.

-**Copilot**: Special thanks to GPT-3.5 Assistant (Alex as he referred to himself! ) for providing valuable assistance throughout the project, Including testing of my code for potential erros.
+**Copilot**: Special thanks to GPT-3.5 Assistant - Alex (Hes named himself Alex!!) for providing valuable assistance throughout the project, Including testing of my code for potential erros.